3b1b-sh/2D_Self_Driving_Simulator/README.md

 When training is done, it will automatically start trial runs and calculate the rate of success.

 Due to the time-consuming nature of training and its inherent randomness, we provide a set of pre-trained weights.
-To run approximate Q learning agent with pre-trained weights, remove the `-t` flag, like this:
+To run an approximate Q learning agent with pre-trained weights, remove the `-t` flag, like this:

 ```bash
 python cs181pj-car-q/qdrive.py -k 3 -l small2 -g